Southern Methodist University, Finance, BBA, magna cum laude, 1988

-With over 20 years of experience in the courtroom and before arbitration tribunals, Christine Kirchner has successfully represented her clients in a variety of complex civil matters.
+With nearly 25 years of experience in the courtroom and before arbitration tribunals, Christine Kirchner has successfully represented her clients in a variety of complex civil matters.
 Her representation of clients focuses on pre-litigation solutions such as risk management, a comprehensive review of the client's insurance programs, as well as successfully and efficiently navigating clients through the active phase of the dispute, whether that be in litigation or arbitration.
-Ms. Kirchner has represented clients in all forum, including state and federal courts, as well as binding arbitration before the AAA (American Arbitration Association), Financial Industry Regulatory Authority ("FINRA") formerly known as NASD (National Association of Security Dealers), and other private alternate dispute resolution forums.
+Ms. Kirchner has represented clients in all forum, including state and federal courts, as well as binding arbitration before the AAA (American Arbitration Association), Financial Industry Regulatory Authority ("FINRA"), the ICDR (International Center for Dispute Resolution), Houston Maritime Arbitrators Association and other private alternate dispute resolution forums.
 Ms. Kirchner's civil litigation practice focuses on both complex commercial and tort matters.

-Ms. Kirchner has represented contractors and owners in a variety of construction and engineering litigation and arbitrations through final award phase with a particular emphasis on indemnity and additional insured issues.
-She has defended brokerage firms and other financial institutions, as well as registered representatives and financial professionals before self-regulatory organizations and in arbitration, state and federal courts.
+Ms. Kirchner also represents contractors and owners in a variety of construction and engineering litigation and arbitrations through final award phase with a particular emphasis on indemnity and additional insured issues.
+She actively handles international disputes relating to procurement and construction projects, as well as offshore marine construction issues and property and contract related admiralty disputes.
+These include vessel and rig failures, as well as the arbitration of Party Charter agreements.
+Additionally, she has also handled the resolution of cargo claims governed by "COGSA" - the Carriage of Goods by Sea Act.
+She has also defended brokerage firms and other financial institutions, as well as registered representatives and financial professionals before self-regulatory organizations and in arbitration, state and federal courts.

 Ms. Kirchner is a frequent author and speaker at construction and insurance-related seminars and conferences.
 Her clients range from individuals and closely held entrepreneurial companies to large national insurance carriers and public companies with large self-insured retentions.
 Ms. Kirchner prides herself in understanding each individual client's business and operations, the unique challenges that client may face with regard to risk management and resolving disputes.
 In doing so, she achieves an efficient and business-oriented outcome on behalf of her clients, regardless of the size or nature of the dispute or relative size of the client.